controlplane-com/k8s-cost-analyzer/README.md

 ### Option 2: Download and execute the Python script:

-1. Make sure you have [python](https://www.python.org/downloads/) installed on the target machine, we recommend at least python version 3.11.
+1. Make sure you have [python](https://www.python.org/downloads/) installed on the target machine, the minimum version that is needed to run the Python script is **3.6.15**.
 2. Clone this repository:

 ```bash